On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Generalization to higher orders

 \section{Generalization to higher orders}

 \theequation{\arabic{section}.\arabic{equation}} Let us now briefly discuss some possible ways to include higher-order corrections in the NTvK scheme, see Ref.~\cite{Valderrama:2005wv} for a much more detailed discussion.
-A straightforward generalization by solving the LS equation with the potential which includes higher-order chiral corrections is, in general, not to possible.
+A straightforward generalization by solving the LS equation with the potential which includes higher-order chiral corrections appears, in general, not to possible.
 To see that consider e.g.~the $^3D_2$ partial wave at NLO.
-Since the OPEP is singular and attractive in this channel, the LO potential in the NTvK includes, in addition, one counterterm as shown in Eq.~(\ref{VC}).
+Since the OPEP is singular and attractive in this channel, the LO potential in the NTvK scheme includes, in addition, one counterterm as shown in Eq.~(\ref{VC}).
 At NLO, the long-range part of the potential receives the correction due to the leading $2\pi$--exchange, which is repulsive in this channel and behaves at short distances as $1/r^5$.
-We now follow the approach of section \ref{sec:phases} and determine the value of $C_{^3D_3}$ as a function of $\Lambda$ from a fit to the Nijmehen phase shift for $E_{\rm lab} < 10$ MeV.
+We now follow the approach of section \ref{sec:phases} and determine the value of $C_{^3D_2}$ as a function of $\Lambda$ from a fit to the Nijmehen phase shift for $E_{\rm lab} < 10$ MeV.
 As shown in Fig.\ref{3d2_nlo}, the nonperturbative inclusion of the leading $2\pi$--exchange potential leads to the appearance of a resonance, which gets sharper and moves to lower energies with increasing the cutoff $\Lambda$.
-This is consistent with the observation made by Pavon Valderrama and Ruiz Arriola \cite{Valderrama:2005wv,PavonValderrama:2005uj} in the case $\Lambda \to \infty$.\footnote{Notice that while the above mentioned difficulties are absent at N$^2$LO due to the strong attraction caused by the isoscalar central part of the subleading TPEP \cite{Valderrama:2005wv,PavonValderrama:2005uj}, the appearance of the singular repulsive potentials is unavoidable at higher orders in the chiral expansion. }
+Notice that we did not observe bound states in this channel even for $\Lambda$'s significantly larger than the ones shown in Fig.\ref{3d2_nlo}.
+This example clearly indicates that such an approach becomes untunable for cutoff values $\Lambda \gtrsim 10$ fm$^{-1}$.
+In this context, we would also like to emphasize that certain channels were found to be problematic at NLO in the approach by Pavon Valderrama and Ruiz Arriola based on $\Lambda \to \infty$ \cite{Valderrama:2005wv,PavonValderrama:2005uj}.\footnote{Notice that while the above mentioned difficulties are absent at N$^2$LO due to the strong attraction caused by the isoscalar central part of the subleading TPEP \cite{Valderrama:2005wv,PavonValderrama:2005uj}, the appearance of the singular repulsive potentials is unavoidable at higher orders in the chiral expansion. }